Hypospadias: Outcomes

 Patients and surgeons had differing opinions as to outcomes of hypospadias repair, that is, patients might not be satisfied with a cosmetic result considered satisfactory by the surgeon, but patients with a cosmetic result considered not very satisfactory by the surgeon may themselves be satisfied.
 Overall, patients were less satisfied than surgeons.

 Living with hypospadias can present challenging emotional obstacles.
 Many men, whether they have had surgical repair of their hypospadias as a child or not often are very guarded in school bathrooms or locker rooms.
 Secrecy about the condition can complicate emotional pain, because talking about the penis is often a taboo subject.
 Worry, anxiety and feelings of shame are common among adult men born with hypospadias.

 Epidemiology

 Hypospadias is among the most common birth defects in the world and is said to be the second-most common birth defect in the male reproductive system, occurring once in every 250 males.
+At birth, it may affect as many as 1% of males, although prevalence may vary by country.
+When including milder cases, as many as 4% of males are affected.

 Due to variations in the reporting requirements of different national databases, data from such registries cannot be used to accurately determine either incidence of hypospadias or geographical variations in its occurrences.